albogdan/skule-vote/README.md

 ### Styling the Frontend

 The UI app uses [Material UI](https://material-ui.com/) for styling and components.
-There is no usage of CSS or SCSS as we use a mixture of Material UI's [Palette](https://material-ui.com/customization/palette/) and the library [styled-components](https://styled-components.com/).
-Global colors, fonts, and dark mode configuration are set using Palette in `App.js` while general component styling is done with styled-components.
+There is no usage of CSS or SCSS as we use a mixture of Material UI's [Palette](https://material-ui.com/customization/palette/), Material UI's [styled()](https://mui.com/system/styled/#main-content) and the library [styled-components](https://styled-components.com/).
+Global colors, fonts, and dark mode configuration are set using Palette in `App.js` while general component styling is done with styled-components and styled().
+We're trying to deprecate usage of styled-components.
+Please use styled() instead until we're able to fully remove usage of styled-components.

 To edit the globally-set colors, font-sizes, and font-families (which we don't recommend unless EngSoc has rebranded), simply edit the `createMuiTheme` object in `App.js`.
 The colors for `primary` and `secondary` are part of EngSoc's official colour scheme.